Reduce marine noise and vibration on vessels

 We participate and assist during factory acceptance of major machinery for pre-checking that requirements are met and provide consultancy for further improvement.

-Additionally, we perform structural tests, sound insulation tests etc. during the building phase to ensure analytical calculations comply with what is measured and to verify structural and building component properties at a relatively early stage of the project.
+We also perform structural and sound insulation tests during the building phase to ensure analytical calculations comply with what is measured and verify structural and building component properties at a relatively early stage of the project.

-Once your ship is due for sea and harbor acceptance tests, we can help you make sure that noise and vibration levels are measured in accordance with the agreed measurement standards, operating conditions and comfort criteria.
-We can assist authoring protocols prior to measurements.
+Once your ship is due for sea and harbour acceptance tests, we can help you measure your noise and vibration levels per the agreed measurement standards, operating conditions and comfort criteria.
+We can assist in authoring protocols before measurements.

-The measurement must be performed by qualified personnel in order to document agreement with the building specification.
+Qualified personnel must perform the measurement to document agreement with the building specification.

-If the results indicate ships acoustics and vibration levels does not comply with the requirements we assist performing trouble-shooting measurements to advice on possible corrective actions.
+If the results indicate that the ship's acoustics and vibration levels do not comply with requirements, we perform troubleshooting measurements to advise on possible corrective actions.

-We perform in-field noise and vibration measurements during factory, harbor, and sea acceptance tests.
+We perform in-field noise and vibration measurements during factory, harbour, and sea acceptance tests.
 Our noise and vibration measurements can be performed accredited.
-We also help you prepare noise and vibration protocols prior to acceptance test.
+We also help you prepare noise and vibration protocols before the acceptance test.